-With the larger email quotas you get on Office 365, we recommend you move mail from your .pst files (personal folders) to your Office 365 account.
+With the larger email quotas you get on Microsoft 365, we recommend you move mail from your .pst files (personal folders) to your Microsoft 365 account.
 This allows you to access all of your email no matter what computer you are using.
 Also, .pst files stored on network drives can become corrupt and experience data loss so moving the contents into Microsoft 365 will keep your email intact.

 This option lets the user automatically import a .pst file using the Import/Export option.
 In most cases this will speed the process up and make it a bit easier for the user. if you have a large . pst file, consider moving the folders manually.

 - Open Outlook.

 - Close all .psts to be imported from the Outlook client (e.g., right-click on your .pst in your folder list and choose Close Outlook Data File)

 - Exit Outlook to assure the .pst files are free from any connections to the client.

 - Choose File | Open & Export.